-Each public authority that has a voting member under ad-hoc or permanent agreement shall be responsible for nominating a high-level alternate from its authority, who may replace the voting member of the General Board referred to in the second sub-paragraph where that person is prevented from attending.
+Each public authority that has a voting member under ad-hoc or permanent agreement shall be responsible for nominating a high-level alternate from its authority, who may replace the voting member of the General Board referred to in the second subparagraph where that person is prevented from attending.

+- 3. The General Board in FIU composition shall be composed of: - (a) the Chair of the Authority with a right to vote; - (b) the heads of FIUs with the right to vote;

+(c) one representative of the Commission, without the right to vote.

+Each FIU shall nominate high-level alternate from its authority, who may replace head of FIU referred to in the first subparagraph where that person is prevented from attending.

-- 3. The General Board in FIU composition shall be composed of: - (a) the Chair of the Authority with a right to vote; - (b) the heads of FIUs with the right to vote; - (c) one representative of the Commission, without the right to vote. - 4.
-The General Board may decide to admit observers.
-In particular, the General Board in FIU composition shall admit as an observer a representative of OLAF, Europol, Eurojust and the EPPO to meetings when matters fall under their respective mandates.
-The General Board in supervisory composition shall admit a representative nominated by the Supervisory Board of the European Central Bank and a representative of each of the European Supervisory Authorities, where matters within the scope of their respective mandates are discussed. - 5.
-The members of the Executive Board may participate in the meetings of the General Board in both compositions, without the right to vote, where the items covered by their areas of responsibility as determined by the Chair of the Authority and referred to in Article 55(2), are discussed.
+4. The General Board may decide to admit observers without the right to vote.
+In particular, the General Board in supervisory composition shall admit a representative nominated by the Supervisory Board of the European Central Bank and a representative of each of the European Supervisory Authorities, where matters within the scope of their respective mandates are discussed.

+5. The members of the Executive Board may participate in the meetings of the General Board in both compositions, without the right to vote, where the items covered by their areas of responsibility as determined by the Chair of the Authority and referred to in Article 55(2), are discussed.